ldeso/hugo-flex/README.md

 ## Features

-- 100% native HTML and CSS
+- 100% native code: no framework used
-- CSS less than 2 kB and [dynamically embedded](#additional-css-rules) in HTML files
-- Fully responsive layout with no hardcoded screen size
+- Fully responsive layout with no hardcoded screen sizes
+- CSS [dynamically embedded](#additional-css-rules) in HTML files
+- Full posts shown in RSS feed
+- Semantic HTML
 - No javascript
-- Full posts in RSS feed

 ## Installation